Snakebite: Prevention

 Snakes are most likely to bite when they feel threatened, are startled, are provoked, or when they have been cornered.
 Snakes are likely to approach residential areas when attracted by prey, such as rodents.
 Regular pest control can reduce the threat of snakes considerably.
 It is beneficial to know the species of snake that are common in local areas, or while travelling or hiking.
 Africa, Australia, the Neotropics, and South Asia in particular are populated by many dangerous species of snake.
 Being aware of—and ultimately avoiding—areas known to be heavily populated by dangerous snakes is strongly recommended.

 When in the wilderness, treading heavily creates ground vibrations and noise, which will often cause snakes to flee from the area.
 However, this generally only applies to vipers, as some larger and more aggressive snakes in other parts of the world, such as mambas and cobras, will respond more aggressively.
 If presented with a direct encounter, it is best to remain silent and motionless.
 If the snake has not yet fled, it is important to step away slowly and cautiously.

 The use of a flashlight when engaged in camping activities, such as gathering firewood at night, can be helpful.
-Snakes may also be unusually active during especially warm nights when ambient temperatures exceed 21 °C. It is advised not to reach blindly into hollow logs, flip over large rocks, and enter old cabins or other potential snake hiding-places.
+Snakes may also be unusually active during especially warm nights when ambient temperatures exceed 21 °C. It is advised not to reach blindly into hollow logs, flip over large rocks, and enter old cabins or other potential snake hiding places.
 When rock climbing, it is not safe to grab ledges or crevices without examining them first, as snakes are cold-blooded and often sunbathe atop rock ledges.

 In the United States, more than 40 percent of people bitten by snakes intentionally put themselves in harm's way by attempting to capture wild snakes or by carelessly handling their dangerous pets—40 percent of that number had a blood alcohol level of 0.1 percent or more.

-It is also important to avoid snakes that appear to be dead, as some species will actually roll over on their backs and stick out their tongue to fool potential threats.
+It is also important to avoid snakes that appear to be dead, as some species will roll over on their backs and stick out their tongue to fool potential threats.
 A snake's detached head can immediately act by reflex and potentially bite.
 The induced bite can be just as severe as that of a live snake.

 As a dead snake is incapable of regulating the venom injected, a bite from a dead snake can often contain large amounts of venom.